Divi Builder Review: A Smart Choice for Agencies and Freelancers

 The second option to add custom CSS in Divi is by adding either CSS ID or CSS Class to a module.
 You can use this option if you have global CSS snippets.

-Divi itself a dedicated feature to add global custom CSS.
+Divi itself has a dedicated feature to add global custom CSS.
 You can access it under the General tab on Theme Options (not available on standalone plugin).

 Adding custom CSS here equals to adding custom CSS via the Additional CSS block on Theme Customizer in other WordPress themes.